seanredmond/Akrophonobolos/docs/usage.rst

 Athenian state.
 Loans were made at simple interest, most commonly at the rate of 1 *drakhmḗ* per 5 *tálanta* per day.

-Akrophonobolos provides functions for working with loans like this.
+:py:mod:`akrophonobolos` provides functions for working with loans like this.
 To start, you can calculate a more useful version of the rate.
 Given an amount of principal, a number of days, and an amount of interest to be returned, you get back the amount of simple interest to be added for